 You don’t need to have a uniform or own equipment to attend the cadet class.
 However, all umpires who work any level of high school sports are required to own their umpire’s uniform and umpire equipment.
 Schools do not provide these items to umpires.
 Therefore, if you expect to request high school game assignments you will have to obtain these items.

 There are many internet sources and a few retail outlets in NJ that can sell you quality umpire’s uniforms and equipment.
 You will be provided with information on these vendors in the cadet class.
 The RVUA always invites a local umpire supplier to attend one of our early season RVUA membership meetings at Hunterdon Central High School where you can evaluate and purchase items from him directly in person and save on shipping charges!
-Also, this year, we will be inviting a local supplier of equipment to class so you may also order equipment, uniforms and items from him.
 If you don’t own equipment yet, or you plan to upgrade what you have do not buy anything yet!
 Some local umpire uniform and equipment suppliers extend discounts to RVUA members and cadets.
 A list of the names of these vendors will be provided to cadets early in the cadet class.

 There are two steps to registering for the RVUA cadet class:

 Complete and submit the registration form by clicking below on the Register Now button below.

 Mail a check for $120 payable to the “RVUA” to: